Geislingen an der Steige

 Geislingen an der Steige (/de/, lit.
 'Geislingen on the Climb') is surrounded by the heights of the Swabian Alb and embedded in 5 valleys.
 It is a town in the district of Göppingen in Baden-Württemberg in southern Germany.
-The name relates to its location "on the climb" (an der steige) of a trade route over the Swabian Jura mountain range.
+The name relates to its location "on the climb" (an der Steige) of a trade route over the Swabian Jura mountain range.
 It is in the southeast of the Stuttgart region about 50 km from Stuttgart and 27 km from Ulm.
 It is the second largest city in the district of Göppingen.
 The city is characterized by a grown industry and attractive surroundings of the Swabian Albtrauf adventure region - this creates a positive environment for regionally and internationally oriented companies.
 Geislingen's economic significance lies above all in the steel and metal goods processing and automotive supply sectors.

 Geislingen is also a city of students.
-The University of Applied Sciences for Economy and Environment is known far beyond the borders with best rankings.
-A medieval town with alemannic half-timbered houses testifies to a long history, which can also be seen during a walk through the town.
+The University of Applied Sciences for Economy and Environment is known far beyond the borders, with best rankings.
+A medieval town with Alemannic half-timbered houses testifies to a long history, which can also be seen during a walk through the town.

-The coat
+Coat of arms

-The coat of arms of Geislingen shows a shield divided by black and silver, overlaid with a five-petaled, golden, red rose with green sepals.
+The coat of arms of Geislingen shows a shield divided per pale sable and argent (black and silver), overlaid with a five-petaled, golden, red rose with green sepals.
 The town flag is black and white.

 In 1367, Count Ulrich von Helfenstein stipulated in a city ordinance that the city seal should have his full coat of arms.
 This seal remained for some time even after the sale of Geislingen in 1396 to the imperial city of Ulm.
-In 1422 the divided shield of the city of Ulm can be proven in the seal for the first time.
-Whether the rose was already present in the poorly preserved seal impression cannot be said with certainty.
-The city colors black and white were mentioned for the first time in a marksmen's book in 1557.
+The divided shield of the city of Ulm can be identified in the seal (from 1422) for the first time.
+Whether the rose was already present in the poorly-preserved seal impression cannot be said with certainty.
+The city colors black and white were mentioned for the first time in a hunters' book in 1557.